-Double Eleven makes one of a kind garments from circa 1940’s-80’s military tents, parachutes and ponchos repurposed into utility wear.
-We hunt all over for rare and authentic military textiles to give a second life to and upcycle into unisex clothing.
+Double Eleven makes one of a kind garments from circa 1940’s-80’s military tents, parachutes and ponchos.
+We hunt all over for rare and authentic military textiles to give a second life to and repurpose into utility wear.

 Utility and responsibility are central to our design process and they point back to the origins of the brand name in 1940’s Britain.
 Due to the varying shapes, colors and sizes of what we recover, each garment is individually configured to fit the piece of fabric, it’s then hand cut and sewn in New York City, making it literally One of One.

 No two pieces are the same.
 Everything is limited edition by nature.
 All of the fabrics have their own distinct characteristics, differences and histories, which we integrate into the design of each garment.

 In an increasingly homogenized world, being one of a kind is becoming a very rare thing.